ologio/symconf/docs/reference/configuring.md

   transparency, etc).
 Use `none` to indicate that the file does not correspond to any particular style group.
 - `config-name`: the _name_ of the config file.
-This should correspond to _same path name_ that is expected by the app.
+This should correspond to _same path name_ that is expected by the app being configured.
 For example, if your app expects a config file at `a/b/c/d.conf`, "`d.conf`" is the path name.

 When invoking `symconf` with specific scheme and palette settings (see more in Usage), appropriate config files can be matched based on how you've named your files.